Why Buy A Pedometer?

 The main piece of technology inside a pedometer is an accelerometer.
 This mechanism can sense forward, backward and side-to-side steps.
 Whenever you take a step, the accelerometer senses the movement, similar to how you sense movement in a moving car.
 You can feel the force when you accelerate and when you slam on the brakes, as well as when you take a left- or right-hand turn.
 Accelerometers calculate the force and direction you move and translate that information into steps, speed, distance and active minutes.

 A gyroscope works in almost the same way, but it can sense 360-degree movement.
 While accelerometers are best for calculating your steps, gyroscopes are great for sensing your movements during sleep.
 Pedometers with accelerometers and gyroscopes are better equipped to accurately track your everyday activities as well as your hours of restful sleep.
-If you want to learn more about tracking your steps, check out the latest pedometer articles on our site.

 Pedometers aren't the only devices that can keep track of how many steps you take a day.
-Many other wearables can track steps and have many other features.
+Many other wearables can track steps and have additional features.
 While pedometer watches are best for step tracking, if you want a better app, notifications and heart rate monitoring, there are a few products better suited to your needs.

-While fitness trackers do have more features and better app connectivity, pedometers are streamlined and much less expensive.
+While fitness trackers have more features and better app connectivity, pedometers are streamlined and much less expensive.
 The best step counters put fitness in the forefront, without feature-heavy distractions, plus they have longer battery lives than fitness trackers and are much more budget-friendly.

 Smartwatches are the ultimate do-it-all wearables, but it's easy to get bogged down in notifications from your phone instead of focusing on your fitness.
 Pedometer bracelets are, again, much more budget-friendly and don’t overload you with features you don't need.
 It's refreshing to have a smart wearable with only one objective in mind – your health.